denten-books/plain-text/3-format.md

 *phantazomenōn* (that which is changeable) as "form" and Lamb as "appearance."

 Contrast the *Timaeus* passages with the ones in *Cratylus*, about name-giving.
 In *Cratylus*, Socrates and Hermogenes discuss the ways in which words signify things by convention.
 "What has the carpenter in view when he makes a shuttle?"
 Socrates asks.
 "Is it not something the nature of which is to weave?"
-Hermogenes agrees.
+Hermogenes answers.
 "Well, then, if the shuttle breaks while he is making it, will he make another with his mind fixed on that which is broken, or on that form [*eidos*] with reference to which he was making the one which he broke?"
 Hermogenes agrees the carpenter would fix his mind on the ideal